Everyone is looking to cut their food budget these days. One real way to slash your grocery budget is to create a weekly menu plan.

 5. Follow a magazine.

-If you’re looking for a free option for menu planning and are open to eating new things, check out a magazine.
-Woman’s Day features a monthly menu of easy dinner ideas.
-They also provide a shopping list to go along with each month.
+If you’re looking for a free option for meal planning and are open to eating new things, check out a magazine.
+Woman’s Day features easy dinner ideas.

 If you like routines, this is for you.
 Make it easy for yourself.
 Decide on a theme per day and follow it.